TheMrNaab/op25-headunit/readme.md

 ## Requirements

 ### Hardware
-- Raspberry Pi 5 (recommended)
+- Raspberry Pi 4
 - RTL-SDR USB dongle
-- Touchscreen display (recommended)
+- Touchscreen display
-- AUX to USB dongle (Note: Pi5 does not include an AUX port)
+- **MicroSD Card**: Use a new card to avoid data loss.
+Install Ubuntu Server on its own MicroSD card.
+This script is in beta and may not be fully stable.

+### Pi 5 Compatibility
+- The Raspberry Pi 5 ran more reliably with increased memory.
+However, OP25 had trouble outputting audio through an AUX-to-USB adapter.
+A future update will allow selection of the default playback device.
+The OP25 back-end is still temperamental, and since it is not my script, solutions to common issues are limited and poorly documented online.

 ### Software
-- **Operating System**: Ubuntu Server (recommended for OP25 compatibility)
+- **Operating System**: Ubuntu Server (recommended for OP25 compatibility).
+- **PI OS** The OP25 struggles with Pi OS and is not reccomdended.
 - **Dependencies**:
   - `OP25` (installed at `/home/(user)/op25`)
   - `pyttsx3` for text-to-speech (upcoming feature)
   - `firefox-esr` for interface display
+  - `flash` for serving API and webpages
+  - `openbox` for Firefox's GUI

 ### Notes for Ubuntu Server Users
-- Ubuntu Server lacks a graphical interface by default.
-To install one:
+- Ubuntu Server lacks a graphical interface by default and you must install these apps:

 ```bash
 sudo apt install openbox firefox-esr xinit x11-xserver-utils